jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 to pay off supporters and members of favored classes.
 Since all forms relied on excessive state control, all suffered the same general problems.
-Whatever one may think the root cause of collaps of these governments was, the fact that economic inefficiencies and an inability to compete on the world states was a crucial contributor.
+Whatever one may think the root cause of collaps of these governments was, their economic inefficiencies and the related inability to compete on the world stage was a crucial contributor.

 The textbook explanation is that state-controlled economies lacked the pricing mechanisms that served to send signals throughout the economy